-I am a psychotherapist and art therapist who approaches therapy with an understanding that getting inspired by an idea or material can open the possibility for creativity, growth and change.
+I am a psychotherapist, art therapist and couples therapist who approaches therapy with an understanding that getting inspired by an idea or material can open the possibility for creativity, growth and change.
 I have seen how trauma, grief, life experiences and personalities are pathologized and categorized, which can tarnish the ability to see patients holistically, as individuals rather than a series of symptoms or diagnostic criteria.
-While I am an expert in psychotherapy, I believe my patients are experts in their own right.
+While I am an expert in psychotherapy and couples therapy, I believe my patients are experts in their own right.
 By building strong, compassionate trust, my patients and I work together to learn what is important to them, and what tools might be most effective in creating the kind of life they want.

-I am trained in object relations, which suggests that how we’re treated by parents becomes an expectation of how others treat us, and attachment theory, which emphasizes how our earliest interactions with parents impacts how children (and later, adults) relate in the world.
+I am trained in object relations, which suggests that how we’re treated by parents becomes an expectation of how others treat us, and attachment theory, which emphasizes how our earliest interactions with parents impacts how children (and later, adults) relate in the world and impacts how couples develop in relationships.
 These early experiences inform our present, leading us to similar relationships, friendships and situations.
 I also bring in my training with Cognitive Behavioral Therapy, motivational interviewing and positive psychology.
 Rather than applying these in an “off-the-shelf” manner, I understand these, as with any therapeutic techniques, as tools I can use with specific consideration for each patient’s unique needs.

 Art making is another powerful way to draw out engagement and can easily go hand-in-hand with talk therapy.
 Many adults, especially, find art making intimidating.
 As a potter, I experienced this myself since when I began working with clay, I felt I had no aptitude with it.
 Eventually, as I kept working, something clicked and it has been my chosen medium ever since.
 I bring this attitude into my approach to therapy, knowing that trying something new, whether a new material or art itself, can be a chance to gain new perspective and insight.